What are the treatment goals?

 Most family therapy programs which treat sexual abuse are offered in the following stages:

-Stage 3: Consolidation In this stage, the family consolidates the positive, adaptive new behaviors they have made so that they will sustain.
-The family prepares for future situations and plans how to continue to make adaptive choices to insure that no further abuse takes place in their life or future generations of their family.
+Stage 3: Consolidation.
+In this stage, the family consolidates the positive, adaptive new behaviors they have made so that they will sustain.
+The family prepares for future situations and plans how to continue to make adaptive choices to ensure that no further abuse takes place in their life or future generations of their family.

 One of the most controversial differences between the traditional child advocacy and systemic approaches to treating child sexual abuse is the role of family intervention and whether a family can be reunited.
 Retribution in therapy means designing treatment to punish the behavior.
 This may include forbidding contact among some family members during therapy, threatening the removal of children for excessively long periods of time, and operating under the belief that sexually abusive behavior is impossible to eradicate.